 Frostburg is a somewhat small city located in the state of Maryland.
 With a population of 8,667 people and four constituent neighborhoods, Frostburg is the 88th largest community in Maryland.

-Unlike some cities, Frostburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Frostburg are a mix of both white- and blue-collar jobs.
-Overall, Frostburg is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Frostburg who work in office and administrative support (14.49%), food service (11.25%), and sales jobs (10.57%).
+Frostburg is a decidedly white-collar city, with fully 85.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Frostburg is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Frostburg who work in office and administrative support (14.61%), food service (11.54%), and teaching (11.54%).